 An Artist Of The Floating World – Kazuo Ishiguro

 Here’s another WWII-era novel screaming out for a film adaptation: this time, from Nobel Prize-winning Japanese writer Kazuo Ishiguro.
-His story focuses on retired Japanese artist Masuji Ono, who is forced to confront the role he played in the war and its impact on his reputation as he struggles to secure happy marriages for his daughters.
-An Artist Of The Floating World is a little nutty in the timeline (see my full review for more detail on that), but there’s no flashy magical realism or any of the other logistical problems that could gum up the works in producing a film.
+His story focuses on a retired Japanese artist, Masuji Ono, who is forced to confront the role he played in the war and its impact on his reputation as he struggles to secure happy marriages for his daughters.
+An Artist Of The Floating World is a little nutty in the timeline (see my full review for more detail on that), but there’s no flashy magical realism or any of the other logistical problems that could gum up the works of producing a film.
 Plus, two of Ishiguro’s other books – The Remains Of The Day and Never Let Me Go – have been adapted by Hollywood, so clearly he doesn’t object to the idea.

 Why hasn’t An Artist Of The Floating World been made into a movie yet?

-I have searched high or low, all over the internet, and I cannot find a single of the film rights even being sought, let alone acquired or acted on.
+I have searched high or low, all over the internet, and I cannot find a single hint of the film rights even being sought, let alone acquired or acted on.
 In fact, aside from a few bloggers and commentators expressing concern that a future film adaptation might white-wash the story (as, unfortunately, has happened with so many other Asian books and films), no one seems to be talking about this potentially award-winning film at all.
 Maybe I should look into it myself, eh? 😉

 Brave New World – Aldous Huxley